Contents

 What is susuri-cha

-Instead of brewing in a teapot and pouring into a cup, susuri-cha skips the intermediary entirely.
+Susuri-cha is a direct-in-the-cup way of brewing and drinking fine tea, usually Gyokuro, without transferring it from teapot to cup.
 A small amount of hot water — or cold water, or ice — is poured directly over tea leaves sitting in the cup.
 The drinker holds the lid at an angle so only tea passes through the gap, not leaves.
 Each sip is small, perhaps a tablespoon at a time.

 Drinking without a lid